Panorama City & Antelope Valley Medical Center

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-Kaiser Permanente Panorama City and Antelope Valley Medical Center will provide one-year grants between $5,000 - $20,000.
-We can fund up to $30,000; however larger grant requests require a very strong objective and larger impact to the community.
+Kaiser Permanente Panorama City and Antelope Valley Medical Center will provide 18 month grants ,with a start date of 7/1/20 and end date of 12/31/21, between $10,000 - $40,000.
+We can fund up to $60,000; however larger grant requests require a very strong objective and larger impact to the community.

-- If funded, all grantees will be required to provide a mid-year progress report no later than January 10, 2020.
+- If funded, all grantees will be required to provide a progress report on January 11, 2020 and another progress report on June 11, 2021 to receive the second half of the payment.
 Progress Report instructions will be provided in the Letter of Agreement

 To view your submitted application click here.